fljs825/submet_ana/beamtiming/README.md

 - ### `bool bt.isBeamTiming(time)`

-If input time is within the beam time window, returns `true`.
+If input time is in the beam time window, returns `true`.
 Else, returns `false`

 Example :

   - Input :

     ```
-    time = 350; // Let t = 350 is within the beam time window
+    time = 350; // Let t = 350 is in the beam time window
     cout << bt.isBeamTiming(time); << endl;
     ```